Skip to main content

 Biography

-Red is an interdisciplinary researcher working at the intersections of gender studies, media and cultural studies, and memory studies.
-Her previous research projects examined feminist media production in Europe (2008-2010), young women as creators of new cultural spaces (2008, both funded by the Austrian Science Fund), and do-it-yourself zine cultures (2007, EU 6th Framework).
+Dr Red Chidgey’s research interests lie at the intersections of gender studies, media and cultural studies, and memory studies.
+Their activist-informed research projects have examined feminist media production in Europe (Austrian Science Fund), young women as creators of new cultural spaces (Austrian Science Fund), do-it-yourself zine cultures (EU 6th Framework), and the challenges of curating protest memory within the GLAM sector (AHRC).

-Her first book, Feminist Afterlives: Assemblage Memory in Activist Times (Palgrave Macmillan) offers a theoretical framework for examining how social movement memories travel across cultural, heritage, commercial and protest sites.
+Their first book Feminist Afterlives: Assemblage Memory in Activist Times (2018) offers an analytical framework for examining how social movement memories travel across cultural, heritage, commercial and protest sites.
+Their second book Museums, Archives and Protest Memory (2024, with Joanne Garde-Hansen) investigates how contemporary activism is collected, displayed and remembered within the cultural sector.

 Research Interests and PhD Supervision

-Red is interested in supervising PhD students in any of the following areas:
+Red is interested in supervising PhD projects in the following areas:

 • Creative and collaborative methodologies